- Tabor Newsletter June

-David came to Mount Tabor after serving "12 winters" with the Morning Star Parish in eastern North Dakota.
+David came to Mount Tabor in 2010 after serving "12 winters" with the Morning Star Parish in eastern North Dakota.
 Previously he served ELCA congregations in South Dakota, Oregon, and California.
 He received his undergraduate degree from UC Berkeley and his M.Div. from Pacific Lutheran in Berkeley, CA. He was ordained in 1988.

 "I am excited to be part of a faith community that embodies the values of inclusivity, compassion, and gracious hospitality.
 Mount Tabor is a growing, multi-ethnic, and age-diverse congregation that is intentional in its welcome to all, especially the LGBT community of Salt Lake, who are looking for a sanctuary of beauty and grace to worship the God of love.
 We look to be in partnership with those in our city for the sake of the poor, the marginalized, and the under-served so that everyone has a place to thrive in this wonderfully multicultural context.
 I want to personally invite you to participate in the many worship and ministry opportunities here, as we celebrate the diversity of God's creation together."